If you have questions about property valuation and property tax, visit boco.org/2023Valuation.

 No, the FSS program doesn’t assist participants with their education or child care costs while working or in school.
 FSS participants who attend school utilize Pell Grants, Student Loans or work part-time.
 For FSS participants that need help with child care they are directed towards the Colorado Childcare Assistance Program (CCAP) which provides financial assistance to low-income families who are in need of child care services.
 These families must be working, in school, searching for employment or in training, or enrolled in the Colorado Works Program.

-What is the escrow account and how does an increase in my work income help me?
+What is the savings account and how does an increase in my work income help me?

-A benefit of participation in the FSS program is that as a household’s income increases due to an increased in earned income, a portion of that increase is deposited into an interest-bearing escrow (savings) account.
-This income must be from an increase in employment salary and not from SSI, unemployment, Child Support, TANF, etc. The account is released to a participant when he/she successfully graduates from the FSS program by completing his/her goals, successfully meeting the FSS 5 year requirements and having been TANF free for the final 12 months in the FSS program.
+A benefit of participation in the FSS program is that as a household’s income increases due to an increased in earned income, a portion of that increase is deposited into an interest-bearing savings account.
+This income must be from an increase in employment salary and not from SSI, unemployment, Child Support, TANF, etc. The saving account is released to a participant when he/she successfully graduates from the FSS program by completing his/her goals, securing employment, and being free of TANF by the end of their program.

 Housing & Human Services – Housing Division